GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/faq/index.md

    [create an issue](https://github.com/GoogleChromeLabs/privacy-sandbox-dev-support)
    on the Privacy Sandbox developer support repo.

-### Can I opt out of Topics collection for specific pages only on my site?
+### Can I opt out of topic calculation for specific pages on my site?

 Yes.
-Using `Permissions-Policy: browsing-topics=()` on the header of a page will prevent the topics calculation for users, on that path only.
-Subsequent visit to other paths of your site will not be affected by the header on the pages opted out.
+Including the `Permissions-Policy: browsing-topics=()` header on a page will prevent topics calculation for all users on that page only.
+Subsequent visits to other pages on your site will not be affected: setting a policy to block the Topics API on one page does not affect other pages.

-Each page visit is an independent calculation.
-But also note that the topic is derived from the domain and not the individual paths.
+Also note that topics are inferred from the hostname only, not the URL path.

 ## FLEDGE